Skip to Content

 I firmly believe that no visit to Alberta is complete without spending some time at the famed, bright-blue Lake Louise.
 This breathtakingly beautiful town is one of North America’s most popular tourist towns and attracts a whopping 15,000 visitors every day during the busy summer months!

-One of the most popular ways to reach Lake Louise is on a road trip from the nearby, equally pretty mountain town of Canmore, just a 50-minute drive away.
-Many savvy tourists decide to base themselves in Canmore over Banff because it’s cheaper, just as stunning, and has heaps to do!
+One of the most popular ways to reach Lake Louise is on a road trip from the nearby and equally pretty mountain town of Canmore, just a 50-minute drive away.
+Many savvy tourists decide to base themselves in Canmore over Banff because it’s cheaper and just as stunning, plus there are lots of things to do in Canmore!

-Therefore, Canmore is the most popular starting point for this road trip for well-traveled tourists!
-But, because there are so many noteworthy stops between the two towns, such as Banff town and Moraine Lake, we recommend allowing at least one full day to complete this bucket-list-worthy road trip!
-Plus, the section of road called the Bow Valley Parkway, which connects Banff to Lake Louise, is widely regarded as one of the prettiest drives in the world!
+Because there are so many noteworthy stops between the two towns, such as Banff town and Moraine Lake, we recommend allowing at least one full day to complete this bucket-list-worthy road trip.

 I grew up in Alberta, so I have fond memories of doing this drive over the years.
 In fact, I’ve driven between Canmore and Lake Louise so many times that I’ve lost count!
 I’ve been to every stop below many times, so I would love to share what to do and what to see at each stop.